X

 Short the fence out at least 330’ away from the ground system by using several ground rods between the wires and the ground.
 Reduce the fence voltage at this point to 2000V (2kV) or less.

 Using a Volt Meter, measure the voltage between the wire connecting through the ground rods to the Energizer ground terminal and an independent ground rod.
 This rod should be a galvanized metal rod, minimum 8” long.
-Place the rod 3’ away from the ground rods (or as far away as your Volt Meter cable will reach).
+Place the rod 3’away from the ground rods or as far away as your Volt Meter cable will reach.

 There should be no reading on the Volt Meter; however, up to 200V (0.2kV) is acceptable.
 If the voltage is higher than this, switch off the Energizer, drive in more ground rods at the recommended spacings and connect them to the existing ground system until the voltage is down to the acceptable level.

-Earth Return Wire System (Best suited for drier regions)
+Earth Return Wire System – Best suited for drier regions

 Testing a Ground Return Wire System

-Install a 2m earth stake as close as possible to the end of the fence.
+Install a 2m earth stake as close a possible to the end of the fence.
 Install a 500ohm load tester between a hot wire and ground wire.
 Choose the location for the ground rod in a damp area if possible.
 If you cannot find a damp area, the ground test may be unreliable.

-Using a Volt Meter, measure the voltage between the hot wire and the ground wire across the load tester you just installed.
+Using a Voltmeter, measure the voltage between the hot wire and the ground wire across the load tester you just installed.
 Next measure the voltage between the hot wire and the independent ground rod, leaving the load tester in place.

 If the second voltage reading exceeds the first by more than 1000V (1kV) check the ground return wire for loose connections.
 Finally, connect the independent ground rod to the ground return wire as a permanent connection.
 Extra ground rods can be added at various places around the fencing system and connected to the ground return wire to improve ground performance.